Ekansh3503/React-Tube/README.md

 # React-Tube
 **Live Demo**:  https://reactttube.netlify.app

-This is a YouTube clone application built with ReactJS and integrated with RapidAPI to fetch video data.
+This is a YouTube clone application built with ReactJS, Material-UI (MUI) 6 and integrated with RapidAPI to fetch video data.
 The app mimics core YouTube functionalities, including video search, video listing, and video playback.

 ## Features